ebendcelebrant/PromoCodeManager/README.md

     and use it as the bearer token in your authorization header to access the authorized endpoints</li>
 <li>Test and Enjoy!!</li>
 </ol>

+You can find the answer to the developer questions [here](https://github.com/ebendcelebrant/PromoCodeManager/blob/master/CodingQuestions.md)